 - More than 189 million Americans have credit cards.

 - The average credit card holder has at least three cards.

-- On average, each household with a credit card carries more than $15,000 in credit card debt.
+- On average, each household with a credit card carries $8,284 in credit card debt.

 The first step to getting help with credit cards is learning about this type of debt.
 Your goal should be to pay off your credit card debt as soon as possible.
 Debt consolidation or debt settlement could help you achieve that goal of getting out of debt.

 While Americans as a whole carry significant amounts of debt, each state has its own unique problems.
 The makeup of state-specific debt reflects not just the national economy but also factors like unemployment rates, the worth of homes and the cost of college.

 Here’s a quick look at some of the states whose residents have the highest debt levels in the country: